-The Allocations Committee is comprised of parents, faculty and the Head of School (currently a six member committee chaired by a parent volunteer).
+The Allocations Committee comprises parents, faculty, and the Head of School.
 The purpose of the committee is to hear, evaluate, and recommend approval or disapproval of requests for funding when funding is sought for goods or services outside of the general budget of a department or group.

 The Faculty and Staff Appreciation (FSA) Committee is dedicated to showing our teachers and staff how much they are appreciated throughout the year and is a fun team builder for parents as well.
 There is one event per month and each grade is assigned only one event.
+There are various events throughout the year, hosted by different grades.
 The time commitment varies and can be as little as one hour or up to several hours depending on volunteer availability.
-This committee is led by two Co-Chairs who set the event dates and train grade level FSA volunteers.
+Committee Chairs/Co-Chairs set the event dates and train grade level FSA volunteers.

 Each grade level would ideally have 2-3 Grade Level Representatives (GLRs).
 The primary mission of the GLRs is to build a strong sense of community among the families in each grade by serving as ambassadors and knowledgeable resources about the PFSA and the school.
-They inform and guide families about PFSA activities, invite and organize volunteers, support and participate in community-building efforts and serve as a conduit of information between administration, and the PFSA and parents.
+They inform and guide families about PFSA activities, invite and organize volunteers, support and participate in community-building efforts, and serve as a conduit of information between administration, the PFSA, and parents.

 Visit the OAC Website.

-The OAC supports all Athletics programs at The Overlake School.
+The OAC supports all athletics programs at The Overlake School.
 OAC benefits Overlake's 400+ student-athletes through the promotion of athletic events, enhancing school spirit, community service, and fundraising.
-OAC's income comes from the sales of Overlake promotional items (sweatshirts, shirts, etc.) and donations from parents.
-OAC members volunteer to help at a variety of events which support every one of our 16 athletic programs.
-This committee is led by two Co-Chairs and meets monthly.
+OAC's income comes from the sales of Overlake promotional items, such as apparel, and donations from parents.
+OAC members volunteer to help at a variety of events which support all of our athletic programs.
+This committee is led by a Chair or Co-Chairs and meets regularly throughout the school year.

 Visit the OFTA Website.

-OFTA provides volunteer and financial support for all Arts programs at The Overlake School.
-OFTA volunteers raise funds for the Arts Department, help with costuming, provide assistance to the performing, visual and musical arts and supply refreshments at all performances.
+OFTA provides volunteer and financial support for all arts programs at The Overlake School.
+OFTA volunteers raise funds for the Arts Department, help with costuming, provide assistance to the performing, visual, and musical arts and supply refreshments at all performances.
 OFTA also supports the arts teachers by providing supplemental funding for outside guest lecturers for the benefit of the students.
-Volunteers are also responsible for the production and population of Driveway signs for all Arts events, including concerts, plays and musicals.

 The Parent Ambassadors are representatives of Overlake's parent community who assist the Admission Office in welcoming potential applicant families to the Overlake Community.
 They give tours of the campus, help at outreach events, and assist newly enrolled families as they transition to a new school.
-These friendly and dedicated volunteers are selected and trained by the admissions office.
+These friendly and dedicated volunteers are selected and trained by the admission office.
 Openings vary based on grade-level demand and attrition.
-Volunteer activities also include contacting admitted families during the March decision period, assisting at The Admitted Family Reception and The New Family Luncheon, organizing and hosting grade-level summer get-togethers for new families, and making check-in calls in the fall.
 Volunteers are a source of support and information about school events and life at Overlake for new families.